colinyjchung/darkdragons/content/about.md

 author = "Colin Y.J.
 Chung"
 +++

 This website is a record of RPG sessions ran by Colin Y.J.
 Chung, along with thoughts on game design, genre fiction/media, and miscellaneous geekery.
-Player names are initialed for privacy reasons.
+Underaged player names are initialed for privacy reasons.

+For new players and parents, [read this first](https://dragonsinthedark.com/intro).

 ## Ruleset & Design Philosophy